CaliW/CompArchFinal_Cali_Chase/README.md

 - Write code that prevents fruit from spawning inside snake.
 - Play snake game on another device using additional software packages.
 - Add a points counter.
+- Fix code such that clicking a unbounded key (not w,a,s,d) does not interrupt gameplay.